Using an Indicia to Pay Postage for USPS Bulk Mail

 - For EDDM using a Marketing Mail permit, select Marketing Mail, not EDDM Retail.

-- Periodical Class mail does not use an indicia.
+- Periodicals class mail does not use an indicia.

 What is the state?